 Having said that, I did a lot of general reading about the history of Yugoslavia because it was such a complex nation – how it was founded, its role in WWII, the partisans, Tito and the Nonaligned Movement, the fall of communism and the civil war of the 1990s, theories about the cause of its dissolution, of which there are many.
 My general knowledge was thin and mostly wrong, due mostly to western media reporting.
 I also researched PTSS in youth, the presentation of violence in PTSS-suffering war-survivors, “juvenile delinquency,” juvenile detention, the experience of refugees in Canada, particularly young refugees to make sure my there was plausibility in my storytelling.

 I did not visit Sarajevo.
 I would love to visit Sarajevo because it’s a remarkable place and I love to travel.
 But I don’t think visiting a place is necessary to meet the demands of verisimilitude, and it can be an obstacle if one labours under the illusion that being there in person is the same as knowing what it’s like to be a native/resident.
-The fact is, I could never be there as anything other than a tourist, and I can never personally see and experience the place but through the filter of my own expectations as a visitor, my personal likes and dislikes, how I happen to feel and who I happen to meet and what I happen to eat the week that I’m visiting.
+I could never be there as anything other than a tourist, and I can never personally see and experience the place but through the filter of my own expectations as a visitor, my personal likes and dislikes, how I happen to feel and who I happen to meet and what I happen to eat the week that I’m visiting.
 I would only ever experience the city in its host guise.
 And, of course, visiting Sarajevo now doesn’t take me to Sarajevo under siege twenty-five years ago.
-Even personally interviewing those who lived there at that specific time will give distorted results due to the observer effect.

 I think a more accurate way to conjure a place is to read many accounts by actual residents of that place and time.
 Reading these accounts provides an understanding of the commonalities of living there, what it feels like to be a native resident, as well as the vast range of diverse experiences that living in one place offers, however one wants to codify them (differences of gender, ethnic, class, age, etc.).
 Each account amplifies and qualifies/corrects the previous account and in this manner I can come far closer to what my characters would see, think, feel, experience than my personal response to a place or person over the course of a few days could bring me.